 Can you step outside your comfort zone?
 Bounce back from failure?
 Build new skills?
 Tapping into your true potential is no idle endeavor.
 It demands creativity, dedication, and a whole lot of hustle.

 With wisdom from 21 leading creative minds, 99U’s Maximize Your Potential will show you how to generate new opportunities, cultivate your creative expertise, build valuable relationships, and take bold, unknown risks so that you can utilize your talents to the fullest.
 One of the Books for Beginners job seekers.

 While working women today are more educated and professionally advanced than ever before, men dominate the corporate world.
 This New York Times bestseller, “The Confidence Code,” points out that the main reason for this inequality is confidence.

 Sadhguru is a yogi and profound mystic of our times.
-Absolute clarity of perception places him in a unique space in matters spiritual and business, environmental and international affairs and opens a new door on all that he touches.
+Absolute clarity of perception places him in a unique spiritual and business, environmental, and international affairs and opens a new door on all he touches.

 Book 1: Mind is your Business

 For most people, the mind seems to be an unruly cacophony, attempting to grasp and shape everything which falls in its purview.
 In mind is your business; Sadhguru explains that only if we make it “our business” to transform this uncoordinated mess into a well-coordinated symphony will we be able to use the mind, rather than be used by it.

 Book 2: Body the Greatest Gadget